Shoogn/UrlShortenerServer/README.md

 app.Run();
 ```

-Copy the ShortUrl from the ShortUrls table and run the app again and open a new tab in your browser and paste the SHortUrl that you're copied and hit the Enter key in your keyboard:
+Copy the ShortUrl from the ShortUrls table and run the app again and open a new tab in your browser and paste the SHortUrl that you have copied and hit the Enter key in your keyboard:

 ![image](https://github.com/Shoogn/UrlShortenerServer/assets/18530495/d9b2625a-ee33-47e2-881e-2d8df54103af)